MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/remove-central-administration-site.md

 <!-- 3607277 -->

-Starting in version 2002, if the hierarchy consists of the central administration site (CAS) and a single child primary site, you can remove the CAS.
+If the hierarchy consists of the central administration site (CAS) and a single child primary site, you can remove the CAS.
 This action simplifies your Configuration Manager infrastructure to a single, standalone primary site.
 It removes the complexities of site-to-site replication, and focuses your management tasks to the single site.

 > [!IMPORTANT]
 > This feature is currently pre-release and not enabled by default.
 It's currently available for Microsoft Premier customers that use the latest version of Configuration Manager.